unibuc-cs/rpa-testing/README.md

-# rpa-testing
+# RPA and testing

+RPA and testing:

+- current work on autonomous testing with RPA

-Test generation for UiPath RPA robots
+- previous work on test generation for UiPath RPA robots (see TestingToolStable)

-The stable version of the tool can be found in TestingToolStable

 Developed by [@unibuc-cs/rpa-testing](https://github.com/orgs/unibuc-cs/teams/rpa-testing)